 Gloves should be worn (and that advice applies to adults too).

 One useful tip that has circulated on social media is to place sparklers in carrots first which has the effect of giving the sparklers a much better handle that’s easier to grip.
 It also keeps the hot part further away from childrens’ hands.

 Advice for weddings

 Sparklers are great for wedding receptions, adding some wonderful atmosphere and creating some nice photo opportunities.
-However based on our experience watching (mostly drunk) wedding guests with red hot sparklers we would like to offer the following safety advice:
+However based on my experience watching (mostly drunk) wedding guests with red hot sparklers I would like to offer the following safety advice: